chinmaydas96/chinmaydas96.github.io/_posts/2017-06-20-Machine-Learning-2.1.md

 In other word costs function / squared error function / mean squared function is nothing but the error in prediction value.
 So our main task is to minimize the Cost function.

-Let’s visualize cost function in 2-D. So there can be the case of two types of cost function.
+Let’s visualize cost function in 2-D. So there can be the case of two types of the cost function.
 Convex cost function and another is non-convex cost function.

 <img class="image-post" src="{{ site.url }}/images/machine_learning/costfun.jpg" alt="Regression image">